-In June 2013, the Anchorage Assembly authorized the establishment of a short term borrowing program in an amount not to exceed \$40,000,000 as an interim financing program for the port expansion project.
-In June 2013 the Municipality entered into a \$40,000,000 Revolving Credit Agreement (Agreement) with a commercial bank as a short term borrowing program.
+In June 2013, the Anchorage Assembly authorized the establishment of a long-term borrowing program in an amount not to exceed \$40,000,000 as an interim financing program for the Port expansion project.
+In June 2013 the Municipality entered into a \$40,000,000 Revolving Credit Agreement (Agreement) with a commercial bank as a long-term borrowing program.
 A draw in the amount of \$40,000,000 under the Agreement on June 24, 2013 was used to refinance the Port's outstanding commercial paper notes.
-The outstanding balance under the Agreement as of December 31, 2013 was \$40,000,000.
-It is anticipated that the amount outstanding under the Agreement will be refunded by long term revenue bonds on or before the Commitment Expiration Date of June 20, 2016.
-Any amount outstanding is required to be repaid on the Commitment Expiration Date, if any amount is still outstanding on that date.
+The outstanding balance under the Agreement as of December 31, 2014 was \$40,000,000.
+It is anticipated that the amount outstanding under the Agreement will be refunded by long-term revenue bonds on or before the Commitment Expiration Date of June 20, 2016.
+Any amount still outstanding is required to be repaid on the Commitment Expiration Date.
 Any amount may be repaid prior to that date at the option of the Port.
-During 2013 the monthly interest rates on the short term loan ranged from a low of 0.974% to a high of 0.996%.
-The amount of interest paid on the short term note in 2013 was \$167,768.
-The Port financial statements show the Agreement's note as a non-current liability since the lending term under the Agreement is up to three years.
+During 2014 the monthly interest rates on the note ranged from a low of 0.963% to a high of 0.978%.
+The amount of interest paid on the note in 2014 was \$392,265.
+The Port's financial statements show the Agreement's note as a non-current liability since the lending term under the Agreement is up to three years.